cenkkiran/dotfiles/README.md

    - The script will ask for sudo password when needed
    - Make sure you have admin privileges

+4. **Cursor configuration**:
+   - Make sure Cursor is installed via Homebrew first
+   - Extensions will be installed during the main installation process

 ### Manual Installation

 If the automated script fails, you can run individual components: